Read more about

 Mudslides are naturally occurring disasters with the power to bring about the loss of life, the destruction of property and widespread chaos.
 Mudslides are often caused by natural phenomenons like earthquakes, volcanic eruption, flood, landslides, hurricanes, etc. Here is an overview of the worst mudslides that have ever been recorded.

 1999 Vargas Tragedy

-In December, 1999, in the highlands of Venezuela, excessive rainfall resulted in deadly mudslides which ravaged the country.
+In December 1999, in the highlands of Venezuela, excessive rainfall resulted in deadly mudslides that ravaged the country.
 The mudslides caused mass destruction, as thousands of people were living within its path, many of them in informal housing situations.
-Up to 30,000 people are estimated to have lost their lives; 10% of the state's population.
+Up to 30,000 people are estimated to have lost their lives, which was 10% of the state's population.

 1985 Armero Tragedy

 This mudslide was brought on by the eruption of the Nevado del Ruiz stratovolcano in Tolima, Colombia.
 20,000 of the town of Armero's 29,000 inhabitants are estimated to have been killed in the slide.
 In addition to its tragedy, the event was controversial as many believe the government could have done more to protect citizens from harm.